DanGorringe/EPQ/README.md

 Since being unable to compile Caffe I will use a pre made docker container as my starting point to overcome this. the orignial container comes from herval (https://github.com/herval/deepdream-docker).

+Have also used code from adilmoujahid's tutorial (https://github.com/adilmoujahid/deeplearning-cats-dogs-tutorial)